Working From Home Central

 4. Discover Partner Opportunities

-"Cross-checking site referrals can be a worthwhile exercise, especially during campaign periods.
+Tracking your referrals doesn't just provide insight to your core audience and valuable ad spending channels, it can also help to discover potential partners who are aligned with your mission and overall goals."Cross-checking site referrals can be a worthwhile exercise, especially during campaign periods.
 You may be surprised by not only the type of sites that are referring traffic, but also the page context in which your site is referenced," says Clement.
 "This data can be useful to management, especially if you are looking for prospects for potential partnerships for media placements, sponsorships, events or even SEO authority."

 Over time, as new platforms emerge, your referrals are bound to change.
 Monitoring these new referrers and amplifying them on your own channels can help your site traffic, brand awareness and conversion rates stay strong.